 - Hide Head Slot: are you showing an ugly helmet that, while helpful in combat, undermines your intimidating appearance?
 Then you need to be able to hide the item that is equipped in your head slot.
 This is a tickbox, but may only be available if you unlock it via the Cartel Market.

-- Unify Colors: I’ll go into more detail on this in the Dying Clothing.
+- Unify Colors: I’ll go into more detail on this in the Dying Clothing section.
 But if you want to save credits on dyes then you may want to unlock the “Unify Colors” tickbox.

 Any visible item of clothing can be covered over with an outfit item.
 However this means weapons and other off-hand items cannot currently be equipped in an outfit.
 I really hope at some point that SWTOR introduce cosmetic items or weapons.
 The class or planetary stories, for example, can often give you a good looking weapon.
 But they are usually not moddable so are useless after a certain level.
 I think all classes give you a moddable weapon at the end of the starter planets, but usually their designs are…basic.